A Bit About me

 A few other gals had moved in along the way and when it was time for us to go, which was not by choice, we decided to open a collective space, which we called Maven, in downtown Boise.
 We remodeled the space ourselves, with some help from friends, utilizing as much material from the space we could to create somewhere that became quite unique.
 We had monthly art shows, featured over 40 local and regional maker's work, had a variety of vintage clothing and was home to a barber shop, Mullet Proof.
 This space was welcoming to everyone and became a locals' favorite.
 After a series of unfortunate and unforeseen events, we decided to close the Maven doors mid May 2020.
 Mullet Proof (the barbershop) continues to live on and expand in the space, where you can still find some of my work.

 That all being said and done, I continue to create in my studio in Garden City, which has moved to 43rd St where I share shop space with Rawhide Cycles, a motorcycle shop that focuses on vintage bikes and custom builds.
-I am there most days of the week, working on either jewelry, sculptures, glass work, build outs, or working on designs.
+I am there most days of the week, working on either jewelry, sculptures, lamps, or working on custom designs.

 Please feel free to reach out about stopping by the studio or about custom work including wedding rings, shelving, lighting, jewelry, sculpture, you name it...

-You can also find my work in the Boise Art Museum store, Salvage sisters and son, JD's Bodega, Vervain Apothecary, Mixed Greens, House of Flowers, Lorien Powers Studio, Gallery 5830, Fortune Emporium and of course my own studio.
+You can also find my work at Clay Collective, in the Boise Art Museum store, Salvage Sisters and Son, JD's Bodega, Vervain Apothecary, Mixed Greens, Lorien Powers Studio, Gallery 5830 and of course my own studio.

 Thanks for the continual support!